layumi/University1652-Baseline/README.md

 ### 3. ACM Multimedia Workshop
 We are holding the workshop at ACM Multimedia 2023 on Aerial-view Imaging.
 [Call for papers](https://www.zdzheng.xyz/ACMMM2023Workshop/) [中文介绍](https://zhuanlan.zhihu.com/p/620180604)

+### 4. Coda Lab Challenge
+We also provide a challenging cross-view geo-localization dataset, called University160k, and the workshop audience may consider to participate the competition.
+The motivation is to simulate the real- world geo-localization scenario that we usually face an extremely large satellite-view pool.
+In particular, University160k extends the current University-1652 dataset with extra 167,486 satellite- view gallery distractors.
+We have release University160k on the challenge page, and made a public leader board.
+(More details are at https://codalab.lisn.upsaclay.fr/competitions/12672)

 ## Table of contents
 * [About Dataset](#about-dataset)
 * [News](#news)